 - Spacing - Spacing is when the teeth do not touch in between, and leaves extra room that may be caused by missing teeth, smaller than average teeth, or just an aesthetic issue.

 Many incidents of malocclusion can cause embarrassment in children and studies show that misaligned teeth are a common bullying topic among kids.
 Orthodontic treatment aligns teeth to create a more symmetrical, pleasing smile.
-Dr. Erdell is passionate about instilling confidence in your child.
+Dr. Khang is passionate about instilling confidence in your child.

 What types of braces are available for children and teens?

 There are varying types of braces available for children and teens.
 Our office offers traditional braces, clear braces, as well as Invisalign Teen®.
-We realize each child presents a different situation and set of circumstances, so a thorough oral exam will help Dr. Erdell determine the best option for treatment.
+We realize each child presents a different situation and set of circumstances, so a thorough oral exam will help Dr. Khang determine the best option for treatment.